pkgjs/wiby/README.md

 ### Running location

-Wiby is designed to be run from inside the folder containing your source code.
+wiby is designed to be run from inside the folder containing your source code.
 This folder needs to be a git repository with a `package.json` that contains information about the packages source on Github.
 Example:

 ```